 If the satisfaction is submitted by the company and it is found that the persons signed the form knowing it to be false, then the officers in question are guilty of a category 2 offence.
 Also under section 416(6) Companies Act 2014, if the court considers that the making of the statement contributed to the company being unable to pay its debts, prevented or impeded the orderly winding up of the company or facilitated the defrauding of the creditors, may remove the limited liability as the court may specify for the debts and other liabilities of the company.

-Is the Slavenburg filing still applicable under the new Act?
+Is the Slavenburg filing still applicable under the 2014 Act?

 No. This practice is now discontinued.
-Under the Act, a charge created by a foreign company that has a place of business in the State, but which is not registered with the CRO as an external company which has established a branch, cannot be registered by the CRO, as the company concerned is noton the CRO register.
-No charges will be accepted on the Slavenburg file which was closed from 1st June 2015
+Under the Act, a charge created by a foreign company that has a place of business in the State, but which is not registered with the CRO as an external company which has established a branch, cannot be registered by the CRO, as the company concerned is not on the CRO register.
+No charges are accepted on the Slavenburg file which was closed on 1st June 2015.

 Powered By Inventise